 Taking it to the next step, Boeing has filed a patent for a projection system that could light up the ceiling with real-time visuals of the stars up above.
 Unfortunately, for low-cost airlines these could probably be changed into ads.

 While most airlines seats already have some level of recline, aircraft technology companies like Panasonic and Gentherm have been experimenting with heating and cooling seats.
 This would make it possible to alleviate the constantly changing temperature in an airplane, instead of constantly having to keep a sweater handy.

 Charged up at all times

-Again the awards goes to Panasonic for its innovative integrated AC power charging stations.
-Charge multiple devices with the multiple USB power ports, Bluetooth 4.0 and NFC for a personalized passenger experience.
+Again the awards go to Panasonic for its innovative integrated AC power charging stations.
+Charge multiple devices with multiple USB power ports, Bluetooth 4.0, and NFC for a personalized passenger experience.

 If there’s something that comes at a premium in an airplane, it’s space — simply because getting more people on a plane means more money for the airline.
 Even though low-costs already skimp on legroom, you might be able to opt for an even cheaper seat soon.
 According to recently filed patents, French airplane designer Airbus is working on some incredibly uncomfortable-looking seat layouts that could seriously change the way we travel — but it might be better for everyone if they don’t actually come to fruition.

 Other innovations are a lot more customer-centric, however, like the self-cleaning toilet that’s currently being trialed by Boeing.
 After a couple of hours in the air, the lavatory isn’t the most hygienic place on the plane anymore — and that’s why ultraviolet light can make a real difference.
 In between uses, the cabin would be flooded with this light, killing 99.99 percent of germs in the process.
 Combined with antibacterial surfaces and touchless controls, these changes will result in a sparkling clean toilet every single time.

 Getting there in a better way